vishalchovatiya/CPP_Templates/C++ casting.md

 - As usual, we will start with `why we need it?`

 ### Jargons you need to face
   1. Implicit conversion : where the compiler automatically transforms one fundamental data type into another, hence also called automatic type conversion.
+Like `float f = 3;`, here compiler will not complain but directly transform 3 which is of type integer into float & assign to `f`.
   2. Explicit conversions, where the developer uses a casting operator to direct the conversion.
 All types of manual casting falls under explicit type conversions catogory.
+Like `int * p = (int*)malloc(10);`, here we explicitly casting `void*` to `int*`.
   3. l-value = locator value = identifier which represents memory location.
 For example, variable name, `*ptr` where ptr points to memory location, etc.
   4. r-value = value which is not l-value = value appear on right hand side of assignment(=) operator.